 “It may be remembered that the Quad first came together as a spontaneous coordination among four democracies in response to the devastating Indian Ocean tsunami of 2004.
 It started out as a platform to deliver public goods, but over time, it showed what we could achieve together.
 So, it has steadily evolved into a broader and more ambitious framework of cooperation,” Modi said in an interview with Nikkei Asia.

-PM Modi, who arrived in Japan on Friday for bilateral talks at the India-Japan Summit, will travel to China on Saturday evening.
-He is expected to hold 1-2 bilateral meetings with Chinese President Xi Jinping ahead of the Shanghai Cooperation Organisation (SCO) Summit in Tianjin on Sunday, a PTI report said.
+Modi and Chinese President Xi Jinping are expected to hold bilateral meetings ahead of the Shanghai Cooperation Organisation (SCO) Summit in Tianjin on Sunday, a PTI report said.

 This comes amid global trade tensions sparked by US President Donald Trump's tariffs which have led to non-Western nations strengthening ties.

 Modi is also expected to meet Russian President Vladimir Putin on the sidelines of the SCO Summit: the first meeting between the two leaders this year.
-According to Kremlin foreign policy aide Yuri Ushakov, this comes ahead of Putin's scheduled visit to India in December for the annual India-Russia summit.
+According to Kremlin foreign policy aide Yuri Ushakov, this comes ahead of Putin's scheduled visit to India in December.